gerardroche/gerardroche.github.io/_posts/2023-05-25-neovintageous-monokai-free.md

 title: MonokaiFree - A Sublime Text color scheme
 ---

-[MonokaiFree](https://packagecontrol.io/packages/MonokaiFree) is an enhanced version of the Monokai color scheme bundled with Sublime Text.
+[MonokaiFree](https://packagecontrol.io/packages/MonokaiFree) is an enhanced version of the Monokai color scheme that is bundled with Sublime Text.
 It's similar but better.

 > PHP